Solar vs Grid EV Charging

 Why Grid Costs Keep Rising

-U.S. residential electricity rates have increased at an average of roughly 3-5% per year for the past two decades.
+U.S. residential electricity rates have increased at an average of roughly 3 to 5 percent per year for the past two decades.
 This is driven by aging grid infrastructure requiring expensive upgrades, growing peak demand from electrification, fuel price volatility, and regulatory mandates.
 A 3% annual escalation rate means the electricity you pay 16 cents per kWh for today will cost about 29 cents by year 20 and 34 cents by year 25.
 That compounding effect is why EV drivers who lock in solar upfront end up with a significant structural cost advantage over the long term.

 The Solar Advantage Compounds Over Time